link1905/Unity-SummerRest/README.md

     You may observe that "notSerializedFieldBecausePrivate" has the wrong name, and "NotExposedBecauseUnityDoesNotRecognizeProperty" is missing from the Inspector
     ![](Screenshots/0_definition_8_text_or_custom_class.png)

-    **Please note that, we encounter the constraints because we are using Newtonsoft and Unity Serialization concurrently.
-Ignore them if you plan to use your own data serializer (and needn't show custom classes on the Inspector)**
+    **Please note that, we encounter the constraints because we are using Unity Serialization.
+Ignore them if you plan to use your own data serializer eg. NewtonSoft, System.Text.Json...**
 ## Getting started

 - After installing the plugin, click on the `Tools/SummerRest` to open the plugin window